How to Use This Converter

 How many tablespoons is ¼ cup?

 ¼ cup equals exactly 4 tablespoons.
-This is one of the most useful conversions to memorize — it comes up frequently in recipes that call for a small amount of butter, oil, or liquid that you'd rather measure with a tablespoon than a quarter-cup measure.
+This comes up frequently in recipes that call for a small amount of butter, oil, or liquid.
+Four tablespoons is also equal to 2 fluid ounces or 60ml.

 How many tablespoons is ½ cup?